benjamin-manning/website_benjaminmanning.io/content/project/robot_scientist/index.md

 ---
 title: "Automated Social Science: Language Models as Scientist and Subjects"
-Summary: With Kehang Zhu and John J. Horton. _The Quarterly Journal of Economics - Reject and Resubmit_.
+Summary: With Kehang Zhu and John J. Horton. <be>
+_The Quarterly Journal of Economics - Reject and Resubmit_.
 # summary: asdf

 tags: